Tips For Emergency Evacuation Plans For Australian Businesses

-Plans in which employees navigate through the work space in groups could reduce the possibility of becoming trapped.
-They could use this system to notify fire rescue teams and manager if an employee is left behind due to uncontrollable circumstances.
+Plans in which employees navigate through the workspace in groups could reduce the possibility of becoming trapped.
+They could use this system to notify fire rescue teams and managers if an employee is left behind due to uncontrollable circumstances.

 All employees should participate in fire and safety training.
 These programs show the workers the proper protocol for when a fire is discovered.
 This includes triggering the alarm and notifying the fire department.
 The protocol should also include strategies for extinguishing small fires.

 According to workplace safety regulations, a fire extinguisher should be present in each room.
 Through fire and safety training, employees and managers are instructed in fire extinguisher testing protocol.
 These tests require them to maintain a log to determine if the extinguishers need repairs or replacement.